JackFongNew/dsiprojects/SAT_ACT_Analysis_17_18/README.md

 ### Conclusions and Recommendations

 Based on my data exploration and outside research, the participation on either of the test is mainly influenced by state authorities.
-A small portion of the participation rate is came from the individual preference.
+A small portion of the participation rate came from the individual preference.
 In the US, 18 states have mandated the ACT test and 11 states have mandated the SAT test while the rest of the states have no restriction on the choice of college entrance test.

 Let's consider __Iowa__ as it only has less than 4% of the SAT participation rate in 2017 and 2018.
 Iowa has not made any test mandatory and all students can go with their preference.
-In order to the boost the SAT participation rate in Iowa, the College Board should consider to revamp and improve the SAT test so that it align with Iowa education standard and propose to state authority.
+In order to the boost the SAT participation rate in Iowa, the College Board should consider to revamp and improve the SAT test so that it aligns with Iowa education standard and propose to state authority.

 There are 2 broad approaches to driving change- the __Carrot__ and the __Stick__.
 The Carrot relies on incentives while the Stick is more directive.

 __Carrot:__ The College Board should consider providing additional subsidies to the state authority to help the state support the participants from low income families.
 Besides that, College Board should consider offering free tuition classes, either remotely or on campus to help the students prepare for the SAT test.
-This is beacuse the sudden switch of test might lead to large changes to average scores if the high schools curriculum is no aligned to the test or the students are not prepared for the SAT test.
+This is because the sudden switch of test might lead to large changes to average scores if the high schools' curriculum is no aligned to the test or the students are not prepared for the SAT test.
 This happened in Colorado and Illinois.
+College Board should also introduce SAT school day on a weekday to allow students to be in a familiar setting or fee waiver benefits for low-income students.

 __Stick:__ The Iowa Department of Education should consider making SAT test mandatory as the college admission requirement which provides benefits to the education system and the students.
 High schools will make sure all the subjects are covered and educate the students with the proper method and mindset to tackle SAT test.
-Besides that, the SAT test can be use to benchmark students and to analyse the high-school education system.
+Besides that, the SAT test can be used to benchmark students and to analyse the high-school education system.

+In conclusion, the project analyzed SAT and ACT participation rates and their respective scores in 2017 and 2018.
+Although SAT participation rates have some improvement in certain states, the ACT still has a stronghold in many states which most states require students to take ACT.
+The College Board should target the states with lower participation rates and adopt the solutions recommended above.

 Overall, from my perspective, all state authorities should consider encouraging participants to take more than one test in order to give themselves more opportunities to apply for colleges in other states.
 Further research should be carried out on how to encourage the participants to take more than one test and show the participants the benefits of taking more than one test.
+The College Board should target the states with low participation rates.
+College could adopt the above recommendations.

-In conclusion, I hope I have demonstrated in a number of instances above that the states' participation rate is not the ideal benchmark for comparison due to the different number of participants in each state.
+In addition, I hope I have demonstrated in a number of instances above that the states' participation rate is not the ideal benchmark for comparison due to the different number of participants in each state.
 The sample should be drawn from the population randomly to make the analysis more comparable.

 __References:__
 - [Does your state require the SAT or ACT?](https://www.testive.com/state-sat-act/)